wmo-im/wis2box-training/environment/README.md

 # Training environment

+The training environment requires one student VM per participant, matching the [wis2box system requirements](https://docs.wis2box.wis.wmo.int/en/latest/user/getting-started.html#system-requirements).

+The VMs can be provided either by the portable training environment or by the local organizer providing VMs on their own infrastructure.

+## Portable training environment

 The wis2box portable training environment consists of the following components:
 - One (1) Nighthawk Wi-Fi router
 - Three (3) ZOTAX ZBOX Mini PCs (M Series Edge MI623)